TimothyDJones/quotes/README.md

 To those who do not know mathematics, it is difficult to get across a real feeling as to the beauty, the deepest beauty, of nature.
 If you want to learn about nature, to appreciate nature, it is necessary to understand the language that she speaks in. ―Richard Feynman

 It behooves us to place the foundations of knowledge in mathematics. ―Roger Bacon

+## Perseverence
+All the world is full of suffering.
+It is also full of overcoming. ―Helen Keller

 ## Perspective
 Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be. ―Thomas à Kempis